 What should I do if I want to live in a single room?

 Hampden-Sydney College has a limited number of single occupancy rooms.
 All housing is based on seniority within each class and as such housing is first come, first served.
 If no single rooms are available when you sign up for housing you should sign an online TBA (to be assigned) housing agreement.
 Your name will be added to a waiting list.
 All student on the TBA list are guaranteed a room on campus and assignment notification will be sent to you during the summer months.

 Do single rooms cost more to live in?

-Yes, single occupancy rooms cost more.
+Yes, single occupancy bedroom rent is more expensive.
 Estimated charges including technology fees will be posted on the Financial Aid website on the Tuition and Fees page.
-College-owned apartments or cottages carry an increased rate.
+College-owned apartments and cottage bedrooms also carry an increased rate.